-Gina Rodriguez Is Producing A Women-Led Show & It's Exactly What We Need On Our TVs Right Now
+Gina Rodriguez’s New Women-Led Show Is Exactly What We Need On Our TV Screens Right Now

 There's strength in numbers, and the more empowering portrayals of women we get to see on TV, the better.
 This is why the news of Gina Rodriguez's new show Femme is so exciting.
 The Jane the Virgin star will be an executive producer on the show, as reported by Variety on Friday, and it is said to follow four millennial women from different walks of life, who become unlikely friends and allies after meeting in an online feminist group.
 Even more intriguing is that these four women are then described as forming a "sisterhood army in the real world" to support each other through both serious and comical crises, while also helping other women out.